siran/writing/books/The Emergence of Self/The Emergence of Self - 002 The Loop.md

 # The Loop

+The primitive unit of selfhood is the self-sustaining causal loop.

+One clarification has to come first.
+The loop does have a physical support.
+But what the loop later recognizes as "the body" is already an imprint of that
-The primitive unit of selfhood is not the body, the organ, or the image in the mirror.
-It is the self-sustaining causal loop.
+support: an internally organized pattern by which it tracks its own boundary, reach, vulnerability, and continuity.
+So the primitive unit is not the body as experienced, not the organ, and not the image in the mirror.
+It is the recurrent loop that can come to carry such imprints.

 Let a system have an internal state \(x_t\) and receive an environmental input
 \(u_t\).
 Write its update in the abstract form